Mathematical Modeling and Pooled Blood Testing

 What happens at a Math Teachers’ Circle meeting?

-Most MTCs meet six or seven times each school year.
+Most MTCs meet five or six times each school year.
 Meetings last two to three hours and include a meal, a math session, and discussion time devoted to problems of practice and topics such as equity.
 Math sessions are not lectures, but rather, highly interactive mathematical explorations typically led by a mathematics professor or co-led by a teacher and a professor.

 To get a sense of what a math session is like, we recommend checking out one of the videos at http://www.mathteacherscircle.org/resources/video-library/.
 Joshua Zucker’s “Introduction to Problem Solving” is a great place to start.
 You also might enjoy Zucker’s short article on the philosophy of MTCs, “Be Less Helpful” (http://tinyurl.com/BeLessHelpful).

 How do I get involved in a Math Teachers’ Circle?